 - a.
 Referral Partners.
 During Phase 2 of the Agreement, the Agency shall comply with County decisions related to the eligibility and referral of individuals to the Facility, as set forth in a Referral Partner Agreement executed by local jurisdictions and nonprofit service providers.
-The Agency shall ensure that all Clients served by the Facility shall have the opportunity to be enrolled in Coordinated Entry by referring Clients to VOAWW Connect to enroll the Client in Coordinated Entry or through collaboration with a partner organization's Coordinated Entry Resource Navigator.
+The Agency shall ensure that all Clients served by the Facility shall have the opportunity to be enrolled in Coordinated Entry by referring Clients to VOAWW Connect to enroll the Client in Coordinated Entry or through collaboration with a partner organization's Coordinated Entry Resource Navigator. - b.

-b.
 Screening.
 The Agency shall ensure that a screening process including criminal background check for prohibited offenses and a search of the Washington Sex Offender Public Registry and the National Sex Offender Registry for registered sex offender status is performed prior to a referred Client's acceptance into the Facility.
 Agency shall not accept a Client into the Facility who has committed a prohibited offense or who is listed in the Washington Sex Offender Public Registry as a Level I Non-Compliant, Level II, or Level III sex offender or who appears in the National Sex Offender Registry, as set forth herein, in Attachment 2, and in the Management Plan.

-c.
+- c.
 The Agency shall process referred Clients according to the minimum requirements as set forth in Attachment 2 to this Exhibit.
 The Eligibility Referral Policies may be modified from time to time by the County, at its sole discretion, and modifications shall be incorporated by reference into this Agreement upon written notification to Agency.
 Agency may not operate Facility on a drop-in basis.
-The Agency shall maintain all required documentation of eligibility of referred Clients, including income eligibility.
+The Agency shall maintain all required documentation of eligibility of referred Clients, including income eligibility. - d.

-d.
 Participation in HMIS.
 The Agency shall participate in the Snohomish County Homeless Management Information System ("Snohomish County HMIS"), which is administered by the County's Human Services Department.
 Snohomish County HMIS is an electronic database that collects data on homeless persons who receive coordinated entry, navigation services, outreach, homeless prevention and intervention services, emergency shelter, transitional housing, supportive services not linked with housing, and permanent housing, including rapid rehousing, permanent supportive housing, and other permanent housing.
-Agency's participation in HMIS shall include:

-- (i) Technical set up; - (ii) Staff training; - (iii) Development and adherence to an HMIS implementation schedule; - (iv) Adherence to the requirements set forth in the Local HMIS Data Quality Plan, including timely data entry, internal monitoring of data quality, and timely correction of data; - (v) Adherence to the requirements set forth in the Snohomish County HMIS Policy and Procedures Manual; and e.
+Agency's participation in HMIS shall include: - 1) Technical set up; - 2) Staff training; - 3) Development and adherence to an HMIS implementation schedule; - 4) Adherence to the requirements set forth in the Local HMIS Data Quality Plan, including timely data entry, internal monitoring of data quality, and timely correction of data; - 5) Adherence to the requirements set forth in the Snohomish County HMIS Policy and Procedures Manual; and - 6) Adherence to the requirements set forth in the "Agency Partner Agreement" and "User Policy, Code of Ethics, and Responsibility Statement" executed by the Agency and Agency staff. - e.
 Point-In-Time Count.
 The Agency shall participate in Everett/Snohomish County Continuum of Care (CoC) activities, including participation in planning activities, and the annual Point-In-Time (PIT) Count of individuals and families experiencing homelessness or who are at risk of homelessness.
 PIT participation includes the active recruitment of volunteers to conduct the PIT Count and submission of PIT project-specific data and information.